Random-sketching Techniques to Enhance the Numerical Stability of Block Orthogonalization Algorithms for s-step GMRES: Block Orthogonalization for -step GMRES

 Figure~\ref{algo:sstep} shows the pseudocode of $s$-step GMRES for solving a linear system $Ax=b$ with a preconditioner $M^{-1}$, which has been also implemented in Trilinos software framework \cite{Trilinos:2005,trilinos-website}.
 Though we focus on monomial basis vectors in this paper, Trilinos also has an option to generate Newton basis~\cite{Bai:1994} to improve the numerical stability of the basis vectors $V_j$ generated by the ``matrix-powers kernel'' (MPK).

 Compared to the standard GMRES, $s$-step GMRES has the potential to reduce the communication cost of generating the $s$ basis vectors by a factor of $s$, where standard GMRES is essentially $s$-step GMRES with the step size of one.
 For instance, to apply SpMV $s$ times (Lines 7 to 9 of the pseudocode), several CA variants of MPK exist~\cite{Mohiyuddin:2009}.
 On a distributed-memory computer, CA variants may reduce the communication latency cost of SpMV, associated with the point-to-point neighborhood Halo exchange of the input vector, by a factor of~$s$ (though it requires additional memory and local computation, and it may also increase the total communication volume).
-However, in practice, SpMV is typically combined with a preconditioner to accelerate the convergence rate of GMRES, but only a few CA preconditioners of specific types have been proposed \cite{Grigori:2015,Yamazaki:2014}.
+However, while in practice, SpMV is typically combined with a preconditioner to accelerate the convergence rate of GMRES, only a few CA preconditioners of specific types have been proposed \cite{Grigori:2015,Yamazaki:2014}.
 To support a wide-range of preconditioners used by applications, instead of CA MPK, Trilinos $s$-step GMRES uses a standard MPK (applying each SpMV with neighborhood communication in sequence), and focuses on improving the performance of block orthogonalization.
 Also, avoiding the global communication may lead to a greater gain on the orthogonalization performance than CA MPK does on SpMV performance.

-There have been significant advances in the theoretical understanding of $s$-step Krylov methods~\cite{Carson:2015}.
-However, though the orthogonality error bound to obtain the backward stability of GMRES has been established~\cite{Greenbaum:1997}, to the authors knowledge, there are no known theoretical bounds on the orthogonality errors, which are required to obtain the maximum attainable accuracy of $s$-step GMRES.
-Hence, in this paper, we focus on block orthogonalization schemes that can maintain the overall $\mathcal{O}(\epsilon)$ orthogonality error of the generated orthonormal block basis vectors $Q_{1:j}$, where $\epsilon$ is the machine precision:
+In this paper, to maitain the stability of $s$-step GMRES, we focus on block orthogonalization schemes that can maintain the overall $\mathcal{O}(\epsilon)$ orthogonality error of the generated orthonormal block basis vectors $Q_{1:j}$, where $\epsilon$ is the machine precision:

 The block orthogonalization algorithm consists of two steps: the inter- and intra-block orthogonalization to orthogonalize the new set of $s+1$ basis vectors against the previous vectors and among themselves, respectively.
 To maintain orthogonality, in practice, both steps are applied with re-orthogonalization.